satyambaba/homeassistant/README.md

         {% else %}{% endif %}
 ```
 Plaese pay attention to 👚_N.
 The first part is an icon, it can also be a number, text or a dynamic template.
 Please note the "_N" is for neutral badges (blue).
 For good badges, use _G and for badges that need your attention, use _R.

+A good source for the icons are [emojipedia.org](https://www.emojipedia.org)

 For Security Page - Badge to denote how many security cameras are on + if my bird camera is off + if my doorbell is offline
 ```yaml